 The Writing Requirement (WR) ensures students both maintain their fluency in writing and use writing as a tool to facilitate learning.
 Course grades have two components.
-To receive writing requirement credit, a student must receive a grade of C or higher and a satisfactory completion of the writing component of the course.
-Your instructor will evaluate and provide feedback on all of your written assignments with respect to grammar, punctuation, clarity, coherence, and organization.
-Please see the grading rubrics for the modified precis and analysis essay that can be found under each assignment on CANVAS.
+To receive writing requirement credit, a student must

 Diversity (D)

 Diversity courses provide instruction in the values, attitudes and norms that create cultural differences within the United States.
 These courses encourage students to recognize how social roles and status affect different groups in the United States.
 Students are expected to analyze and evaluate their own cultural norms and values in relation to those of other cultures, and to distinguish opportunities and constraints faced by other persons and groups.
 You must earn a "C" grade or higher to receive Diversity credit.
 The topic of diversity will be threaded into all our class meetings.
 We will discuss how the issues of diversity that appear in the critical essays and films we study intersect in students' lives and experiences.